YK7188/YK_Lab/06-Endpoint-Security-Intune-Defender/README.md

 ## Objective

-This lab simulates a real-world endpoint security baseline using:
+This lab simulates a real-world endpoint security using:
 - Microsoft Intune
 - Microsoft Defender Portal